 Cleans the liver, detoxifies and relieves morning sickness.

 Relieves fluid retention.
 Helps to prevent varicose veins and hemorrhoids.
 Strengthens the kidneys and adrenal glands.
 Increases breast milk.
+You could always visit someone similar to this Miami vein Doctor if you find that varicose veins do occur during your pregnancy.

 Oat Straw Tea